 Please note that home screening is not suitable for people who are experiencing symptoms, and where this is the case we strongly advise that you ring the clinic so we can make an assessment on the best course of treatment and support.

-Home screening kits we provide will test for Chlamydia and Gonorrhoea only, which accounts for the majority of infections diagnosed, and provides a good option for people who don't have symptoms but do want a check up for peace of mind.
+Home screening kits we provide will test for Chlamydia and Gonorrhoea only, which accounts for the majority of infections diagnosed, and provides a good option for people who would like to have a check up for their peace of mind.

 More information and answers to some commonly asked questions can be found below.

 The online is provision is still open for you to access, but have you considered giving us a ring first?
 You can speak to a nurse, usually on the same day, who can then talk through any concerns you may have, discuss different forms of contraception and support you if you need any further help.
 This allows us to provide you with the best possible service and meet all your needs.